kontainapp/km/docs/demo-script.md

   make -C ~/workspace/km/cloud/k8s/kontaind push-runenv-image make -C ~/workspace/km/cloud/k8s/kontaind install
   ```
+* Login into Kontain Docker Hub
+  * runenv images are pushed to kontain docker hub.
+If you need to be added to the kontain dockerhub, register an account first and contract @msterin to be added.

 ## VM level isolation and start time; build from the same (unmodified) source